PG&E and Contractors

 PG&E's Vegetation Management Staff

-The Company’s service area is divided into eight Vegetation Management Areas (PDF, 204 KB).
-Each is staffed with Program Managers and Foresters whose responsibilities are to oversee and manage the trimming of vegetation.
+The Company's service area is divided into eight Vegetation Management Areas.
+Each is staffed with Supervising Program Managers and Vegetation Program Managers whose responsibilities are to oversee and manage the contractor staff who inspect, prune and remove vegetation growing into and near power lines.

 Pacific Gas and Electric Company uses several private contract companies to inspect 111,000 miles of overhead high voltage power lines in our service area.
 Their primary responsibilities are to inspect the vegetation adjacent to the power lines and to notify homeowners of upcoming tree work.